hannahilea/hannahilea.github.io/blog/site-structure/src.md

 ---
-title: 'This website''s structure: A meta post'
+title: 'This website’s structure: A meta post'
 type: Project write-up
 tags: [webdev, programming, metawriting]
 description: The structure of this website motivated and described.